Hispanic and Latino Americans in politics: Lack of representation

 Given the dearth of Latino legislators, it is imperative to examine the impediments that obstruct the proper representation of Latinos in politics.
-Numerous of these are structural and demographic hindrances that prevent Latinos from getting equitable representation in government.
+There are many structural and demographic hindrances that prevent Latinos from getting equitable representation in government.

 The absence of resources available to Latino candidates, compared to their non-Latino competitors, is a significant impediment in filling the gap of Latinos in politics.
 This shortage affects the potential for Latino hopefuls to run successful campaigns and compete with other contenders.
-Furthermore, gerrymandering and redistricting often weaken Latino votes—granting them less representation than they are entitled to have.
+Gerrymandering and redistricting often weaken Latino votes—granting them less representation than they are entitled to have.

-Latino candidates are often met with hesitation due to their lack of name recognition; without a notable record in public service, it's difficult for Latinos to win the trust and financial support of voters.
+Latino candidates are often met with hesitation due to their lack of name recognition; without a notable record in public service, it is difficult for Latinos to win the trust and financial support of voters.
 This obstacle has been further complicated by the Trump Administration's strict immigration policies, discouraging many immigrants from participating in politics.

 The paucity of Latinos in the political process is a consequence not only of social barriers, but also of structural impediments that hinder access to education, wealth and resources.
 Native individuals are traditionally underrepresented in higher learning establishments which results in their inability to be competitive candidates as they lack educational backgrounds.
-Additionally, continued economic disparities experienced by Latino communities make it difficult for them to fundraise or build assistance necessary for campaigning.
+Continued economic disparities experienced by Latino communities make it difficult for them to fundraise or build assistance necessary for campaigning.

 Multiple demographic hurdles, including language obstacles and voter registration impediments, often render Latinos underrepresented in the political process.
-Moreover, district lines are frequently drawn to favor non-Latino populations which only further curtails Latino engagement with candidates and understanding of critical matters.
+District lines are frequently drawn to favor non-Latino populations which only further curtails Latino engagement with candidates and understanding of critical matters.
 Consequently, immigration status can be a roadblock for many Latinos who just want to have their voice heard through voting at election time.

 Despite these issues, some institutional factors can help increase Latino representation.
 For example, legislative term limits can give more people a chance to run for office, thereby enhancing diversity in government representation.
-Furthermore, rising Latino-led interest groups have helped Latinos have a stronger political voice and advocate for their communities' policies.
-Additionally, there has been an increase in Latino-based organizations that help build the skills necessary to run for office and provide resources to those who do.
+Rising Latino-led interest groups have helped Latinos have a stronger political voice and advocate for their communities' policies.
+There has been an increase in Latino-based organizations that help build the skills necessary to run for office and provide resources to those who do.